FRS/GMRS Buyers Guide

 The choice of a FRS or GMRS radio can be bewildering.
 Manufacturers do not help the situation.
 Here are a few tips to help you get started.

-- Don’t pay much attention to claims about transmission distance (see, for example, the figure above) – These claims are for perfect conditions, such as over water and from mountain peak to mountain (line-of-sight).
+- Don’t pay much attention to claims about transmission distance.
+These claims are for perfect conditions, such as over water and from mountain peak to mountain (line-of-sight).
 NET members are rarely so lucky.
 For the highest power GMRS radio, plan on a range of between ½ mile to 2 miles at best in an urban environment.
 Remember, transmission power is not as important as using a good location and proper operating technique.

 - Plan on paying as much if not more for necessary accessories as for the radio.
 Most radios come with a charging station, a single rechargeable battery, and an earphone.
 Here are some other accessories you will want to add.
 Count on paying about $15-$20 for each one of these.